PataphysicalSociety/soupault.app/site/reference-manual.md

 # Reference manual

-This manual applies to soupault $SOUPAULT_RELEASE$.
+This manual applies to soupault $SOUPAULT_RELEASE.
 Earlier versions may not support some of the features described here and may have different configuration syntax.

-If you are running soupault older than $SOUPAULT_RELEASE$, consider upgrading to the latest version.
+If you are running soupault older than $SOUPAULT_RELEASE, consider upgrading to the latest version.

 ## Installation